Foundation / Corporation

 Grants of up to $5,000 to North Dakota individuals, institutions, and organizations for the conservation of home and amateur audiovisual materials and their digital transfers.
 Funding is intended to help cover the costs of products and services by professional film and video labs for the preservation of personal and public cultural histories.
 ALCF seeks to educate and provide public access to home and amateur audiovisual recordings to reveal their cultural significance, both for one’s personal family history and for society at large.

-This grant is limited to works recorded in the state of North Dakota (or collections which primarily consist of footage captured in North Dakota), with special consideration for audiovisual materials recorded in the Sheyenne River Valley region, located in Southeastern North Dakota.
-The fund tries to accommodate most analog (pre-digital) media formats.
+This grant is limited to works recorded in the state of North Dakota (or collections which primarily consist of footage captured in North Dakota).
+The fund tries to accommodate most media formats, although there may be occasional limitations.

 Funds may be used for: